Frequently Asked Questions

 The goal of the EQI Program is quality improvement of echocardiography services in Ontario.
 Quality improvement is ongoing and it should not begin, nor end, with an EQI review.

-24. What happens if my facility is not found to be compliant with the Standards?
+21. What happens if my facility is not found to be compliant with the Program Requirements?

 Facilities may be asked to submit an EQI quality improvement plan within a defined time frame to address these key areas.
 EQI Program staff will also work with facilities to determine if any further assessments are required.